ESG Industry Materiality Map

 Key Issue weights are an important part of the MSCI ESG Ratings model.
-An evaluation of weight-setting schemes found that the industry-specific weight setting methodology used by MSCI ESG Ratings outperformed equal-weighted and optimized weight setting methodologies over a 13-year study period.
-The weights displayed in the ESG Industry Materiality Map represent the average Key issue Weight for companies in an industry.
-Key Issue Weights are determined through a combination of two factors: 1) how much each industry contributes to the main externality connected to the issue as compared to other industries (for instance, how carbon-intensive the industry is relative to other industries) and 2) the time horizon within which the externality may materialize.
+An evaluation of weight-setting schemes found that the industry-specific weight-setting methodology used by MSCI ESG Ratings outperformed equal-weighted and optimized weight-setting methodologies over a 13-year study period.
+The weights displayed in the ESG Industry Materiality Map represent the average Key Issue weight for companies in an industry.
+Key Issue weights are determined through a combination of two factors: 1) how much each industry contributes to the main externality connected to the issue as compared to other industries (for instance, how carbon-intensive the industry is relative to other industries) and 2) the time horizon within which the externality may materialize.

 The foundation for the ESG Industry Materiality Map is an industry-specific evaluation of key ESG risks and opportunities.
 However, the ESG Industry Materiality Map also reflects company-specific nuances that may not be captured by the industry classification.
 The lines of business, production processes used, and regions where a company operates are among the determinants of ESG risk.
 Rules-based model variants take these nuances into account, meaning that not all companies in a given industry are necessarily rated on all the same highlighted Key Issues.
-Because the ESG Industry Materiality Map includes company-specific Key Issues, issues that are only applied to a small proportion of the industry will appear to have a low "average" weight.
+Since the ESG Industry Materiality Map includes company-specific Key Issues, issues that are only applied to a small proportion of the industry will appear to have a low "average" weight.

 Source: MSCI ESG Research LLC.
 Average Key Issue weights calculated as of January 31, 2022.